talkable/talkable-docs/source/advanced_features/customer_service_portal/use_case_3.rst

 Use case #3: Who should get the reward?
 =======================================

-In not all referral cases does Talkable issue a reward.
+Talkable does not issue a reward in all referral cases.
 There may be numerous reasons why a reward is not issued to an Advocate or Friend.
 The easiest way to find out the reward status is by visiting the Referrals tab:

 .. image:: /_static/img/advanced_features/customer_service_portal/referrals.png